 You’ll need one of these silicone finishing tools if you don’t already have one and plenty of patience.
 Seriously, if you’re at a stage in your DIY van build where you could really do with a day off, do that first before attempting this job.
 You can thank me later.

 Where you have silicone smears left over, and trust me no matter how careful you are it will happen, we found the best way to get it off was with some warm water and white vinegar.
+If there’s any lingering once dry get yourself one of these nifty scraper tools to tidy up the job.

 Conversion Van Shower Drain

-It took us an absolute age to find a fit for purpose drain for our van shower.
+It took us an absolute age to find a fit for purpose drain for our camper van shower tray.
 Every one we looked at seemed to be either massive in diameter or too short to go through the whole of the van floor.
 Anyway we finally found this one.
 It attaches to this 32mm flexi pipe which creates a trap and feeds straight into our underslung grey water tank.

 There’s different schools of thought on whether to put a trap on your van shower.
 A pro being that it prevents smells from your waste water tank coming into your van.
 But a con being that if you live or plan on travelling in cold climates, it could freeze and cause your pipework to split.